 2 | Siberian Huskies

-"Siberian Huskies are a highly energetic and talkative breed that tends to howl rather than bark," says Bethany Hsia, DVM, licensed veterinarian and co-founder of CodaPet.
-She explains that this is partly due to the breed's pack-oriented nature and is often more harmonious-sounding rather than jarring.
+"Siberian Huskies are a highly energetic and talkative breed that tends to howl rather than bark," explains Bethany Hsia, DVM, a licensed veterinarian and co-founder of CodaPet.
+This is partly due to the breed's pack-oriented nature and is often more harmonious-sounding rather than jarring.

 3 | Samoyeds

 "This breed is closely related to the wolf, and they will howl at almost any sound," says Sally Grottini, a dog behavior expert at JustAnswer.
-"Like wolves, they want to get their group together at any sign of danger.
-They are also a verbal breed and will bark or whine with excitement."
+"Like wolves, they want to get their group together at any sign of danger."

 4 | Beagles

-The Beagle is a small-to-medium-sized hound known for its keen sense of smell and unmistakable bay.
+The Beagle is a small-to-medium-sized hound known for its keen sense of smell and unmistakable sound.

-"While their barks are not particularly loud, Beagles are pretty vocal and tend to bay, especially when they pick up an interesting scent," Aaron Rice, an expert dog trainer and co-owner of Stayyy, tells Best Life.
+"While their barks are not particularly loud, Beagles are pretty vocal and tend to bay, especially when they pick up an interesting scent," says Aaron Rice, an expert dog trainer and co-owner of Stayyy.
 "Their hunting instincts make them prone to barking, so early training is essential to manage their vocal tendencies."

 5 | Great Pyrenees

 As a larger working breed, Great Pyrenees stand out because of their adorably fluffy coat and determined personalities.
-However, part of their built-in temperament means they may need special training to curb their tendency to bark.
+But, their built-in temperament requires special training to curb their tendency to bark.

 "These dogs were bred to keep predators away from farm animals, especially when the owners are not nearby," says Grottini.
 "They often watch a herd of livestock during the night hours to keep livestock safe from predators like wolves and coyotes.
 Their barking will continue until the predator moves away or is taken care of by the owner."